milkyspace/mindbox/README.md

 # mindbox
-MindBox sdk module for work with MindBox on xml apiV3
+Mindbox sdk module for work with Mindbox on xml apiV3